fpsvogel/reading/doc/csv-format.md

 Tom Holt - Goatsong|2019/06/18, 2020/5/8
 ```

-- The first line (containing headers) is a comment because it starts with a backslash (`\`).
+- The first line (the header) is a comment because it starts with a backslash (`\`).
 Comments are ignored by the parser.
 The header comment is not special; you can put whatever you want in it, or you can omit it altogether.
 - Then we have two items, books in this case.
 - Columns are divided by a pipe character (`|`).
 - This means you *must not* use the pipe character anywhere except to divide columns (or in comments).